Group Participation Policy and Guidelines

-- Faculty materials in the form of previously unpublished manuscripts and educational materials will be routed through the repository's peer-review journal portal.
+- Faculty, clinicians, and student materials in the form of previously unpublished manuscripts, evidence-based practice and educational materials will be routed through the repository's peer-review journal portal, upon request.

 Evaluation.
 Materials that are submitted to the Open Dissemination and ETD communities do not undergo traditional peer-review.
-Instead, they are accepted as reputation-based submissions or evaluated by faculty or other evaluators selected by the participating group.
+Instead, they are accepted as reputation-based submissions or degree-based submissions.

 Peer Review.
-Acceptable manuscripts and educational materials submitted by faculty, clinicians, leaders, researchers, and exceptional students will be routed through the repository's peer-review journal portal.
+Acceptable manuscripts and educational materials submitted by faculty, clinicians, leaders, researchers, and exceptional students will be routed through the repository's peer-review journal portal, upon request.
 This is the exception and not the rule for group participants.
 Submissions from individual members of a group participant does not guarantee acceptance and publication via the peer-review portal.

 Note to participating schools of nursing: DNP capstones in the form of manuscripts are not eligible for peer-review as large classes of students will overwhelm the repository's review system.

 Submitters from a participating group must complete the Author Affiliation field in the repository's submission form using the group's complete and formal name.
 Consistency in (1) the use of this field and (2) the group name placed in that field, across all group submissions is a must.

 - Decide what to submit.
 Use eligible submissions as a guideline.